Augustus Gardner Means

-Augustus Gardner Means (June 8, 1925 – April 18, 1994) was an American businessman and politician who served as a member of the Massachusetts House of Representatives and the Massachusetts Governor's Council.
+Augustus Gardner Means (June 8, 1925 – April 18, 1994) was an American businessman and politician who was a member of the Massachusetts House of Representatives and the Massachusetts Governor's Council.
 He was also the Republican nominee for Massachusetts State Treasurer in 1954 and Lieutenant Governor of Massachusetts in 1960.

 Early life

 Means was born on June 8, 1925, in Beverly, Massachusetts, to W. Gordon and Constance (Gardner) Means.
 He was the great-grandson of Henry Cabot Lodge and the grandson of Augustus Peabody Gardner.
 Means attended the Groton School and in 1944 he graduated from the Culver Military Academy.

 After graduating, Means enlisted in the United States Army.
 He served with the 80th Infantry Division in France during World War II.
 He was shot in the chest outside of Bastogne when a platoon he was leading was pinned down by a concealed German machine gun.
 A deck of playing cards partially deflected the bullet and Means was able to crawl behind the gun and jump the soldiers manning it - killing three of them.
 His citations included the Distinguished Service Cross and Purple Heart.

 After his discharge in January 1946, Means worked as a veterinary assistant in Wakefield, Massachusetts.
 He attended the University of Massachusetts Amherst and graduated from Cornell University, where he studied veterinary medicine and agriculture.